neomatrix369/OpenJDKProductivityTool/mani/openJDKProdTool/Readme.md

 OpenJDK Productivity Tool
 =========================

-This repo for the OpenJDK Productivity Tool source files - a handy program for OpenJDK hackers whilst contributing patches to the Adopt OpenJDK initiative.
+This github repo contains source and documentation files for the OpenJDK Productivity Tool - a handy program for OpenJDK hackers whilst contributing patches to the Adopt OpenJDK initiative.

 Navigation
 ----------